simplyaniket/Tetron/README.md

 # Tetron
-A tetris clone produced by using godot engine
+A Tetris clone produced by using godot engine